 Cyprus has been divided since 1974.
-Greek Cypriots, nearly 80% of the population, live in the southern two-thirds of the island.
-Turkish Cypriots live in the "Turkish Republic of Northern Cyprus" (TRNC, recognized only by Turkey), with about 36,000 Turkish troops providing security.
-United Nations (U.N.) peacekeeping forces maintain a buffer zone between the two.
-Since the late 1970s, the U.N., with U.S. support, has promoted negotiations aimed at creating a federal, bicommunal, bizonal republic on Cyprus.
+Greek Cypriots, 76% of the population, live in the southern two-thirds of the island.
+Turkish Cypriots, 19% of the populace, live in the "Turkish Republic of Northern Cyprus" (TRNC), recognized only by Turkey, with about 36,000 Turkish troops providing security.
+United Nations peacekeeping forces (UNFICYP) maintain a buffer zone between the two.
+Since the late 1970s, the U.N., with U.S. support, has promoted negotiations aimed at reuniting the island as a federal, bicommunal, bizonal republic.

-The Secretary General's April 5, 1992, "Set of Ideas" was a framework for negotiations for an overall settlement.
-The Security Council implied that Turkish Cypriot leader Rauf Denktash was responsible for its failure, and then called for confidence-building measures (CBMs).
-Both sides accepted CBMs in principle, but did not agree on the Secretary General's proposed method for recording clarifications.
+The U.N.
+Secretary General's April 5, 1992, "Set of Ideas" was a major, but unsuccessful, framework for negotiations for an overall settlement.
+Next, both sides accepted U.N. confidence-building measures only in principle and they were not recorded or implemented.